nancyhild/nmb-ow-doc/actions.md

 nim action invoke ACTIONNAME
 ```

-For the `example1` project, the exact command is:
+For our example, the exact command is:

 ```
-nim action invoke demo/hello
+nim action invoke greeting
 ```

 This command prints the following result to the terminal: